glangmead/longhead/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
 My name is Greg Langmead.
+In 2026 I created [Luminous Designs LLC](https://www.luminousdesigns.tech/) and develop mobile apps for Apple platforms.
+I released [an app for listening to Wagner's Ring](https://www.luminousdesigns.tech/ring), and [an app for playing interactive fiction games with your voice](https://www.luminousdesigns.tech/diction).

 From 2011–2025 I worked for [Apple](https://machinelearning.apple.com), where for my last year I was a machine learning manager for [Apple News](https://www.apple.com/news/) and Stocks.
 For the previous 10 years was a machine learning engineer on News and Stocks, and before that an engineer for Books (née iBooks).

 I have a Ph.D. in mathematics from Columbia University (2001) where I studied gauge theory, supersymmetry, and four-dimensional topology.
 My dissertation was titled "[A Supersymmetric Gauge Theory Formulation of the Donaldson Polynomial Invariants](https://arxiv.org/abs/hep-th/0210192)."